dfsmith/stack-json/README.md

 values.

 All processing is done on the text in-place.
 The context of the current parse is stored in the stack.
+There is no heap (malloc, etc.) use.

 Here is a small, non-trivial, example:
 ```C